Modulation groups: Introduction

 \subsection{Global analogues of the metaplectic representation}

-One expects that for a broad class of spaces there exists Poisson summation formulae for the Schwartz spaces considered above \cite{BK-lifting,NgoSums,Ngo:Hankel,Sakellaridis:Sph:func:sph}.
-In the literature these conjectural Poisson summation formulae are usually stated for a limited class of test functions (see Ansatz \ref{ans:PSC}).
-The problem is that in general one needs to introduce ``boundary terms'' that remain mysterious in general.
+One expects that in many cases there exists Poisson summation formulae for the Schwartz spaces considered above \cite{BK-lifting,NgoSums,Ngo:Hankel,Sakellaridis:Sph:func:sph}.
+In the literature these conjectural Poisson summation formulae are usually stated for a limited class of test functions as in Ansatz \ref{ans:PSC}.
+To treat general functions one needs to introduce ``boundary terms'' that remain mysterious in general.
 We make this more precise in \S \ref{sec:Boundary} and \S \ref{sec:PSC}.
+We came to the definition of modulation groups in our study of boundary terms.
+We believe that modulation groups will be helpful in illuminating the structure of these terms.